Best Startup Accelerators in San Francisco in 2026: Complete Guide to YC, Techstars & More

 - Stage & focus: Pre-seed/seed, all sectors, still the default "kingmaker."

-- Why it matters: Brand, alumni, and downstream funding environment are unmatched.
+- Why it matters: Brand, alumni network, and downstream funding environment are unmatched.
 If you can get in and are okay with the equity, you do it.

 2. Sequoia Arc